sindresorhus/unique-random/readme.md

 ### uniqueRandom(min, max)

-Returns a function that when called will return a random number that's never the same as the previous.
+Returns a function that when called will return a random number that is never the same as the previous.

 ## Related